smatechnologies/opconmft-docs/docs/security.md

 - RIPEMD-160

 ### PGP Encryption
-OpConMFT supports encryption and decryption of files using PGP (Pretty Good Privacy) through the PGPENCRYPT and PGPDECRYPT commands.
+OpCon MFT supports encryption and decryption of files using PGP (Pretty Good Privacy) through the PGPENCRYPT and PGPDECRYPT commands.
 PGP cryptography enables you to protect sensitive information when it is stored locally or transmitted across the Internet, so that it cannot be read by anyone except the intended recipient.
-OpConMFT's PGP implementation includes support for the following features:
+OpCon MFT's PGP implementation includes support for the following features:

 **Supported Symmetric Ciphers**